How To Blend Fictitious History When Writing Medieval Fantasy

 You can get inspiration for your characters from classical historical figures.

-In the book, A Song of Ice and Fire, the story takes place in a fictional world in which seasons last for years and end unpredictably.
+In the book A Song of Ice and Fire, the story takes place in a fictional world in which seasons last for years and end unpredictably.

 What figures existed during that time?

+A typical figure might be the town’s blacksmith or priest.
+These are often created as gray characters.
 They are people who have flaws or a dark side, but they also have positive attributes.

+Always develop your characters to give them more depth.
 Outline the relationships that they have with other characters and also with the rest of your world.

 You might also want to include mystical creatures such as fairies, elves, sprites, and goblins.

-Always distinguish one race, or group from the rest by their motivation, beliefs, or customs.
+When you create a non-human race, it should be unique.
+Always distinguish one race or group from the rest by their motivations, beliefs, or customs.

 Without variation, your characters could be shallow and unrealistic.